-It is well known that $\mathcal{J}_d$ belongs to a holomorphic foliations class of $\mathbb{P}^2$ without algebraic solutions, this means, $\mathcal{J}_d$ does not admits invariant algebraic curves, see for instance \cite{lins}.
-On the other hand, we know that $\mathcal{J}_d$ is a non-dicritical foliation of $\mathbb{P}^2$, because $\mathcal{J}_d$ has $d^{2}+d+1$ singularities and for each singularity passing only two analytic separatrices.
-Hence the above corollary shows that $\mathcal{J}_d$ does not leaves invariant real-analytic Levi-flat hypersurfaces of $\mathbb{P}^2$ passing by its singularities.
+It is well known that $\mathcal{J}_d$ belongs to a holomorphic foliations class of $\mathbb{P}^2$ without algebraic solutions, this means, $\mathcal{J}_d$ does not admit invariant algebraic curves, see for instance \cite{lins}.
+On the other hand, we know that $\mathcal{J}_d$ is a foliation with only non-dicritical singularities, because $\mathcal{J}_d$ has $d^{2}+d+1$ singularities and for each singularity passing only two analytic separatrices.
+Hence the above corollary shows that $\mathcal{J}_d$ does not tangent to any singular real-analytic Levi-flat hypersurface of $\mathbb{P}^2$.
 Now we apply Theorem \ref{main_theorem} to holomorphic foliations of degree 2 on $\mathbb{P}^2$ with only one singularity. \begin{corollary} Let $\mc{F}$ be a holomorphic foliation of degree 2 on $\mathbb{P}^2$ with a unique singular point $p$.
-Suppose that $\mc{F}$ is tangent to a real-analytic Levi-flat hypersurface $M\subset\mathbb{P}^2$ and $p\in M$.
-Then, up to automorphism, $\mc{F}$ is given in affine coordinates by the 1-form
+Suppose that $\mc{F}$ is tangent to a singular real-analytic Levi-flat hypersurface $M\subset\mathbb{P}^2$ and $p\in M$.
+Then, up to automorphism, $\mc{F}$ is given in affine coordinates $(x,y)\in\mathbb{C}^2$ by the 1-form